hpssjellis/j23-sound-pgb-helloworld/README.md

 Using Phonegap Client I can do most of the audio things I wish to do.
 That code is not posted here.

+I have lots of old files on this repository but the only useful file is index.html.
+To get the sdcard sounds working you need sound files on the sdcard.